Did you know that some common household items that most of us use every day can contain very dangerous chemicals and toxins?

 Supposed by some to have been encouraged by tobacco companies so that people would feel more comfortable smoking indoors, these chemicals may pose a risk to our health as they are gradually released into the air and our skin.

-As this knowledge has become more common, many furniture manufacturers have since stopped using toxic flame retardants in their materials, so buying new furniture and looking for labeling can help you find safer furniture.
+As this knowledge has become more common, many furniture manufacturers have since stopped using toxic flame retardants in their materials, so buying new furniture and looking for labeling can help you find safer furniture and mattresses.

 6. Drink From Glass Instead Of Plastic Bottles Or Cans